po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/27-Evr_GitHub-Packages/README.md

 ## Create an Access Token

-In order to publish packages to GitHub Packages, we will first need to authenticate ourselves by generating a personal access token on GitGub.
+In order to publish packages to GitHub Packages, we will first need to authenticate ourselves by generating a personal access token on GitHub.

 1. Navigate to GitHub Settings - Developer settings - [Personal access tokens](https://github.com/settings/tokens).